MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service.md

 [![Turning the Common Data Service integration on or off](./media/hr-enable-or-disable-common-data-service-integration.png)](./media/hr-enable-or-disable-common-data-service-integration.png)

 > [!WARNING]
-> It is strongly recommended to turn off the Common Data Service integration while you are performing data migration tasks.
-Large data uploads can significantly impact the performance of the system.
-For example, uploading 2000 workers can take several hours or more when the integration is enabled, and less than one hour when it is disabled.
+> We strongly recommend turning off Common Data Service integration while performing data migration tasks.
+Large data uploads can significantly impact performance.
+For example, uploading 2000 workers can take several hours when integration is enabled, and less than one hour when it's disabled.
 The numbers provided in this example are for demonstration purposes only.
 The exact amount of time it takes to import records can vary greatly based on many factors.

 ## View data integration details